sangling/OfficeDocs-AppCompliance/Teams/appfluence-inc-priority-matrix.md

 Describe any capabilities an organization's administrators have to control their information residing in partner systems, e.g. deletion, retention, auditing, archiving, end-user policy, etc.

->Users are allowed full review/export to their personal and applicartion data via our management dashboard.
+>Users are allowed full review/export to their personal and application data via our management dashboard.
 Deletion requests are handled manually by our support staff, and typically complied with within 48h.

 [!INCLUDE [Corrections or suggestions contact information](./includes/corrections-or-suggestions.md)]